uriel1998/docker-music-streaming/README.md

 - upnp server (?)
 - web interface
 - drop in behind proxy
+- music directory and configurations accessible from host (at least at spinup)

 A way to get php7.4 running by using a Docker container as a proxy that *should*